-THE most common cause of pathological vaginal discharge.
+Bacterial vaginosis is THE most common cause of pathological vaginal discharge.

-Can be caused by an overgrowth of many types of bacteria, usually anaerobes.
+Bacterial vaginosis can be caused by an overgrowth of many types of bacteria, usually anaerobes.
 There is alos often a decrease in the number of lactobacilli.

 - Affects 10% of women in the UK, but most cases are asymptomatic